fernandoPalluzzi/lstmContacts/README.md

 ## 1.2.
 Internal representation of an antigen-antibody complex

 The input antigen-antibody **complex** (AAC) is represented by a list x = [x1, x2, …, xn] of n **contacts**.
 Each j-th contact is a vector xj = [x0j, x1j, …, xmj] of mj elements, where x0j is the antibody residue interacting with the x1j, …, xmj residues on the surface of the receptor binding domain (RBD) of the Spike protein variant.
 Every contact corresponds univocally to a vector ai = affinity(xj) of 101 affinity score values, ranging from 0 to 1, and corresponding to the 101 nanoseconds of the molecular dynamics simulation stored in the internal library (object `contact.data`).
+In the internal library, antibodies are reported with the corresponding protein data bank ([**PDB**](https://www.rcsb.org/)) 3D structure ID: 7kmg (Bamlanivimab, Ly-Cov555), 7c01 (Etesevimab, Ly-Cov016), 7cm4 (Regdanvimab, CTP-59), 7l7d (Tixagevimab, AZD8895), 7l7e (Cilgavimab, AZD1061), 7r6w (Sotrovimab), 6zcz (EY6A).

 Computationally, the AAC is specified as follows (R code):

 ```r
 x <- list(x1 = c("h.R50", "V483", "E484"),